vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 needing to worry about replies that may come to you from failed or timed out child tasks.

-* In a GUI application event loop the GUI process will send your application GUI events via the main mailbox and you will need to create additional mailboxes in order to keep those separate from your other activities.
+* In a GUI application event loop the GUI task will send your application GUI events via the main mailbox and you will need to create additional mailboxes in order to keep those separate from your other activities.

 * Prioritizing messages by using an ordered selection list of mailboxes with the higher priority messages going to the earlier entries in that selection